From Nigeria to Brazil 'halo' crops reap pandemic profits

 Increasingly health conscious consumers have given an already buoyant global spice market a further boost during the pandemic, heightening investor interest in the sector.

-Singapore’s Olam International completed the purchase of major U.S. spice manufacturer Olde Thompson last month while Norway’s Orkla took a controlling stake in Indian spice exporter Eastern Condiments in March.
+Singapore's Olam International (OLAM.SI) completed the purchase of major U.S. spice manufacturer Olde Thompson last month while Norway's Orkla (ORK.OL) took a controlling stake in Indian spice exporter Eastern Condiments in March.

 In Nigeria, a 50 kg bag of ginger, which can help the body ward off germs and is used as a cold remedy, now sells for 15,000 naira ($39), up from 4,000 to 6,000 naira two years ago.